 The menus below were updated in December 2022.
 If you have information to share with others in your country, please contact your country’s hosts: David Heyne (email@example.com) or Marije Brouwer-Borghuis (firstname.lastname@example.org).

 People, groups, and organizations

 - The ‘Youth Not Attending School Pact’ (‘Thuiszitterspact’) was signed in 2016.
-The Ministry of Education, Culture and Science, and the Ministry of Health, Welfare and Sport made a pact with the Secondary Schools Council and the Primary Schools Council, as well as the Ministry of Justice and Security, and the Association of Dutch Municipalities, to reduce the number of youth not attending school.
+The Ministry of Education, Culture and Science, and the Ministry of Health, Welfare and Sport made a pact with the Secondary Schools Council and the Primary Schools Council, as well as the Ministry of Justice and Security, the Association of Dutch Municipalities, and INGRADO, to reduce the number of youth not attending school.
 The pact specifies that Collaborations (‘Samenwerkingsverbanden’) and City Councils will determine how best to provide support for a young person at risk of not attending school.
 Parents and youth (where possible) will be involved in the process.

 Current and upcoming activities and achievements

 - 2023 June 14: Another meeting of the Dutch Expterise Network for School Attendance will be held on June 14 in the afternoon.
 Information about the time, location, and topic will follow later.